Is there anything more delightful than a classic creme brulee for dessert? No, I didn’t think so!

-A classic Crème Brulee is made primarily of cream, sugar, egg yolks and vanilla.
-This simple, basic recipe really must be sampled to fully appreciate its subtle textures and flavourings.
+Crème brulee is made primarily of cream, sugar, egg yolks, and vanilla but this simple recipe really must be sampled to fully appreciate its subtle textures and flavorings.

 Ingredients